Perspective | For Kevin Nickelberry, suddenly LSU’s head coach, ‘this whole thing is bittersweet’

 That changed when Nickelberry received a call asking him to come to a meeting with LSU President William F. Tate IV and Athletic Director Scott Woodward.
 Like everyone else connected with the basketball team, Nickelberry knew LSU had received an NOA — Notice of Allegations — from the NCAA earlier in the week.
 His name hadn’t been mentioned in the report, but head coach Will Wade and assistant Bill Armstrong had both been major figures in it.

-“I honestly didn’t know what to expect,” Nickelberry said.
-“Will hadn’t said anything about it.
-Truth is, for a couple of years, we thought it was okay.
-I don’t want to say we relaxed, but we stopped worrying as much.”

-The NOA changed things and, when Nickelberry met with Tate and Woodward in his office, he was told that Wade and Armstrong had been fired.
+When Nickelberry met with Tate and Woodward in his office, he was told that Wade and Armstrong had been fired.
 “They asked me if I would be willing to take over until the end of the season,” Nickelberry said.
 “I said yes.
 The next thing I knew, I was talking to the players.”

 The team had gathered in the locker room.
 Tate and Woodward accompanied Nickelberry to deliver the news that Wade and Armstrong had been fired.
 Then they left Nickelberry with what was now his team.